Brycen Hopkins

-Brycen Avery Hopkins (born March 27, 1997) is an American football tight end for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Purdue.
+Brycen Avery Hopkins (born March 27, 1997) is an American professional football tight end.
+He played college football at Purdue, and was selected by the Los Angeles Rams in the fourth round of the 2020 NFL draft.

-Early life and high school
+Early life

 Hopkins grew up in Nashville, Tennessee and attended The Ensworth School.
 He initially focused on basketball and did not play organized football until his junior year.
 He was named Division II-AA All-State as a senior.
 Rated a two-star prospect by Rivals.com and three-star prospect by 247Sports.com, Hopkins committed to play college football at Purdue.
 He was offered a scholarship by the school after impressing then-recruiting coordinator Gerad Parker with his physicality in a pickup basketball game.

 College career

 Hopkins redshirted his true freshman season at Purdue.
 He had 10 receptions for 183 and four touchdowns while serving as the second string tight end as a redshirt freshman and caught three passes for 80 yards and two touchdowns against Iowa.
 Hopkins remained the second-string tight end for Purdue as a redshirt sophomore, but finished the season with 25 receptions for 349 yards (both the highest among Purdue's tight ends) and three touchdowns.
 As a redshirt junior, Hopkins finished third on the team with 34 receptions and 583 receiving yards with two touchdowns and was named honorable mention All-Big Ten Conference.

 Hopkins entered his redshirt senior season on the watchlist for the Mackey Award.
-He was named the John Mackey Award Tight End of the Week after catching six passes for 84 yards and a touchdown in the season opener against Vanderbilt on August 30, 2019 and again after posting 10 passes for 140 yards against Maryland on October 12.
+He was named the John Mackey Award Tight End of the Week after catching six passes for 84 yards and a touchdown in the season opener against Vanderbilt on August 30, 2019, and again after posting 10 receptions for 140 yards against Maryland on October 12.
 Hopkins finished the season with 61 receptions for 830 yards and seven touchdowns and was named first-team All-Big Ten, the Kwalick–Clark Tight End of the Year and a semifinalist for the Mackey Award.
 He finished his collegiate career with 130 catches for 1,945 and 16 touchdowns.
 Hopkins was named a second-team All-American by CBS Sports, Sports Illustrated, and USA Today.